StudioLambda/Akumu/README.md

   allowing handlers to return arbitrary errors.
 - Error Handling with Responder Interface: Any returned error is checked for Responder implementation, providing flexibility in crafting responses.
+- Automatic error stack when a failure is provided.
+Errors and problems automatically craft an error stack in an specific field.
 - Built-In Response Builder: Quickly build and customize responses while adhering to best practices like setting appropriate HTTP headers.
 - Middleware Support: Seamlessly integrate custom or provided middlewares for cleaner,